Zend_File_Transfer had a potential MIME type injection vulnerability for file

 $_FILES superglobal.
 Additionally, in cases where the functionality

 was available, but where a type could not be determined by one of them,

 Zend_File_Transfer would also fallback on the user provided type.
 Using user

 provided information for a file's MIME type in uploads is considered an insecure

 practice, as it provides attack vectors by malicious users.

 where the MIME type cannot be detected securely by PHP.

 If you use this component, or other components that rely on it (e.g.,

-the most current version of Zend Framework available, or one of the
+version of Zend Framework available, or one of the following versions.

 The Zend Framework team thanks the following for working with us to help protect its users: